owlebot/.github/profile/README.md

 # Owlebot

 This organisation host all the code of the Owlebot app and products.

-Some of it is open source, some of it is private source. if you wish to learn more or even contribute, you can join our discord server where everything happens: https://discord.gg/erdgcEqqtq
+Some of it is open source, some of it is private source.

+If you wish to learn more or even contribute, you can join our discord server where everything happens: https://discord.gg/erdgcEqqtq

 <!--